-

 The best time to visit Antigua & Barbuda

 Antigua & Barbuda is a great year-round holiday destination, with plenty of rays to catch whenever you choose to visit.
+So, the best time to go to Antigua depends on your preferences!
+Read on to discover what each month brings.

 December to April is peak season, with temperatures averaging a high of 27°C. It’s the driest time of year, sunshine is aplenty and April sees the Caribbean’s largest regatta roll into town, with Antigua Sailing Week staging races and cultural events.